sarahgoh97/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to list tags
+2. AddressBook shows a list of tags
+3. User enters a tag to rename
+5. AddressBook requests for new name of tag
+6. AddressBook changes old tag name to given new tag name <br>
+Use case ends.

+**Extensions**

+3a.
+AddressBook detects error in entered data (from list of tags)
+    3a1.
+AddressBook requests for the correct data 3a2.
+User enters new data
+    Steps 3a1-3a2 are repeated until data entered is correct Use case resumes from step 4
+4a.
+AddressBook detects error in entered data (non alpha-numeric characters used)
+    4a1.
+AddressBook requests for correct data
+    4a2.
+User enters new data
+    Steps 4a1-4a2 are repeated until data entered is correct

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.